maty5302/FL/README.md

 # FL

-Code compiler is a project that aims to create a simple programming language and its interpreter.
+FL is a project that aims to create a simple programming language and its interpreter.
 The project is written in C# and it uses ANTLR to generate a parser for a language.
 After the parser checks for syntax errors, then it goes and checks type checking.
 The language then generates instructions that are then processed through a virtual machine to get you an output.
 The language can do basic arithmetic operations, conditional statements, and loops.